narteche/QBDef/README.md

-# QBF Family Definition Processor and Generator (QBDeF)
+# QBDeF: A QBF Family Definition Processor and Generator
 A tool to write QBF family defintions and obtain instances in QCIR or QDIMACS.

 # Description